NFDI4Energy/EFZN_rdm/README.md

 |[German Ministry of Education and Research (BMBF)](https://www.bmbf.de/bmbf/de/forschung/digitale-wirtschaft-und-gesellschaft/aktionsplan-forschungsdaten/aktionsplan-forschungsdaten_node.html)   |Plan sometimes required|Content depends on the respective program||
 |[German Ministry for Digital and Transport (BMDV)](https://bmdv.bund.de)|Research Data Exploitation Plan sometimes required |Content depends on the respective program||

+   {{0-1}}
+A completed RDM has been created for the project: "Self-healing flexibility aggregation".
+The project is about the application of distributed artificial intelligence in energy system research.
+Multiple distributed energy resources (DER) are combined into a self-organized, controllable flexibility pool that offers aggregated flexibility to the grid operator.
+For the creation of this plan: https://rdmo.aip.de was used.
+Plans in various templates can be downloaded from the site.
+Exemplary RDMs in the various templates, a description of the project and the templates themselves can be found []online](https://cloud.uol.de/s/dXsWFGc48qjenPg).

 ## Tools

     {{0-1}}